platformatic/platformatic/docs/service/configuration.md

 ### `server` **(required)**

-A object with the following settings:
+An object with the following settings:

 - **`hostname`** (**required**, `string`) — Hostname where Platformatic Service server will listen for connections.
 - **`port`** (**required**, `number` or `string`) — Port where Platformatic Service server will listen for connections.